Teaching Skills II. Modern Course Management

 Contents

 This series of six workshops introduces Ph.D. students to key facets of a well-managed course, inspired by student-centered learning approaches preeminent in Anglophone academia.
 A well-managed course is widely accepted to provide the infrastructure around which successful learning and teaching experiences are built.
-Accordingly, students will focus on its six key facets: 1) Communication, 2) Environment Management, 3) Teaching Philosophy, 4) Student Connection, 5) Adaptive Teaching, and 6) Feedback Composition.
+Accordingly, students will focus on its six key facets: 1) Teaching Philosophy 2) Communication Infrastructure, 3), Environment Management, 4) Student Connection, 5) Adaptive Teaching, and 6) Feedback Composition.
 They will develop their competencies in these areas by compiling a “Teaching Journal” in which they explore personalized solutions to these facets.
 In so doing, the course aims to furnish doctoral candidates with the practical skills needed to deliver world-leading content.

 Top-draw teachers derive their conduct and persona from a set of pedagogical values or a “Teaching Philosophy”; doing so helps them to develop teaching practice and teaching personae that motivate students.
 Accordingly, this session invites students to consider how best to draw from their own Teaching Philosophy in order to maximize student experience and outcomes.